MicrosoftDocs/cloud-adoption-framework/docs/governance/journeys/standard-enterprise/security-baseline-evolution.md

 ms.custom: governance
 ---

-# Small-to-medium enterprise guide: Improve the Security Baseline discipline
+# Standard Enterprise guide: Improve the Security Baseline discipline

 This article advances the narrative by adding security controls that support moving protected data to the cloud.